 It was at UCSD that he met Adrian Arancibia and Miguel Angel Soria, and in 1994 the Taco Shop Poets were born.
 Inspired by the Puerto Rican poet Jesus Papoleto Melendez, they wanted to combine the spoken word with jazz, and perform “for the people” in taco shops, coffeehouses, etc. Mikey Figgins joined them on bass and Kevin Green on drums.

-A year later Tomas Riley joined, and they began to tour around and the United Stated, enjoying increasing popularity.
+A year later Tomas Riley joined, and they began to tour around California and the United Stated, enjoying increasing popularity.
 They performed at many different places, including Grossmont College twice.
 The ride lasted until 2004 when they went their separate ways.
 Today, Adolfo, Adrian and Tomas occasionally get together to perform.

 In 1993, Adolfo began working as a freelance reporter at KPBS and in 1996 became a news talk show producer.
 He also launched a daily Gen-X arts and culture show called, “The Lounge” which featured in studio performances.
 Sean Lennon was one of his guests.
 His success at KPBS led him to KPCC in Los Angeles where he has been working as an education reporter ever since.